 Stark, Rachel, and Oza, Preeti.
 2014.
 “Focus group study to determine information seeking habits of Doctor of Physical Therapy students.”
 Medical Library Association Annual 2014.
 Chicago, IL.
 Jun-14.

 Stark, Rachel, and Plovnick, Caitlin.
 2015.
 “Disaster response, disaster preparedness, and collaboration: how academic libraries and public libraries can maximize resources to ensure survival.”
-American College & Research Libraries Conference.
+Association of College & Research Libraries Conference.
 Portland, OR.
 26-Mar-15.

 Grants and Awards

 Benedetti, Allison R. 2014.
 “LAUC-LA Mini grant.”
 LAUC-LA (Librarians Association of the University of California, Los Angeles).
 Oct 2014-June 2015.

 Bouquin, Daina.
 2014.
 “Medical Library Association NY/NJ Chapter Research Grant 2014.”
 Medical Library Association NY/NJ Chapter.
 Nov-14.